 - The private agency social worker responsible for placement of the child, when applicable.

 - The juvenile court makes a determination regarding the future status of the child by the 12th month of placement for all.
 To provide reasonable assurance that this has occurred, permanency planning hearings are held for any child in placement by the 12th month of original placement date and annually thereafter.
 See Appendix A for the definition of “Original Placement Date.”

 - The social worker must notify the child's foster parent(s) or relative care provider(s) of the date and location of permanency planning hearings pertaining to the child.

-- The social worker submits an updated ISSP, DSHS 15-209(X), to the juvenile court prior to the permanency planning hearing within timeframes established by regional and juvenile court policy.
-The ISSP submitted for a permanency planning hearing must clearly delineate the DCFS recommendations for permanency planning.
+- The social worker submits an updated report to the court, to the juvenile court prior to the permanency planning hearing within timeframes established by regional and juvenile court policy.
+The report to the court submitted for a permanency planning hearing must clearly delineate the DCFS recommendations for permanency planning.

 For procedures regarding review of Native American/Alaskan Native children in placement, the social worker follows the requirements contained in the ICW Manual.

 Monthly supervision provides practice guidance and case direction for the assigned Social Worker to address: